rakshitgogia/projects/weather/README.md

 Deciding what to wear is a daily struggle and Weatherman helps you out with that.

 ## Requirements:
-You need to have requests (http://docs.python-requests.org/en/master/) and geocoder (https://pypi.org/project/geocoder/1.0.0/) installed
+You need to have requests (http://docs.python-requests.org/en/master/) and geocoder (https://pypi.org/project/geocoder/1.0.0/) installed.

 ## Usage:
 python3 weather.py \[options]